When Do Babies Crawl?

 Being carried around may not sound like the most effective way of building muscle.

-As they lift their head out of the slings to see what’s going on, they are improving their neck muscle strength.
+When babies lift their head out of the slings to see what’s going on, they’re improving their neck muscle strength.

 Baby Crawl Tip #3: Make It Fun